 - Driving online or in-store sales

 There are different Google Ads formats available for businesses.
 We will introduce them in detail below.
 They all rely on searched keywords.

-This article will clarify how Google Ads works & what are the best practices to run efficient paid campaigns.
+This article will clarify how Google Ads works and what are the best practices to run efficient paid campaigns.

 Cost Per Click (CPC)

 On Google ads, businesses bid on keywords so they can broadcast their messages.
 The platform classifies the ads competing on the same search terms depending on several factors, including the Cost Per Click (CPC).

 To illustrate this, say five companies want their website to appear on the search results page when users type the keyword “Google ad agency.”
 Each competitor previously defined a CPC for this specific keyword, which is the bidding price they are willing to pay every time a user clicks on their ads.

 Based on this bid, the Google algorithm calculates the rank for each ad and returns the results accordingly.
 The purpose is to pay the smallest Cost Per Click while ranking as high as possible.

 Businesses setting their campaigns the wrong way can lose money quickly.
 Read our pieces of advice below to run cost-effective Google ads.